LLNL/shroud/docs/python.rst

 c_helper
 ^^^^^^^^

-Blank delimited list of helper functions required for the wrapper.
+List of helper names required for the wrapper.
 The name may contain format strings and will be expand before it is used.  ex. ``to_PyList_{cxx_type}``.
-The function associated with the helper will be named *hnamefunc0*, *hnamefunc1*, ... for each helper listed.
+The format field associated with the helper will be named *c_helper_{name}*.

+It will be necessary to add an alias when the helper name contains a format string.
+The alias is delimited by a colon. ex. ``to_PyList_{cxx_type}:to_PyList``.
+In this case the format field will be the alias name, *c_helper_{alias}.

+..
+Included {cxx_type} in the helper name makes it more general requiring the alias to create a standard name.

 need_numpy
 ^^^^^^^^^^